 A large outdoor verandah to the west, which wraps around the side of the house, was designed to significantly reduce heating and cooling loads.
 All of the bedrooms open to the verandah, creating a wonderful courtyard with framed views of the bushland further down the hill.

 Large north-facing windows drench the house with winter sun, and an eastern courtyard provides a charming sitting area to enjoy in the morning light.
 The house was designed with plenty of wall space for hanging artworks.

-What was wonderful working with like-minded creative clients was to engage in a process where aesthetics and function are central to the building, resulting in a home environment where design elements and artworks sit comfortably together.
+What was wonderful working with like-minded creative clients was to engage in a process where aesthetics and function were central to the building, resulting in a home environment where design elements and artworks sit comfortably together.

 Material: Timber frame/burnished concrete/natural Limestone/Marri truss/Blackbutt floorboards Project size m2: 188 Location: Redgate, Western Australia Year: 2016